 A recent report from Microsoft’s Southern California office estimates statewide casualties of software piracy at 18,900 jobs and $2.5 billion in combined lost wages, tax revenues, and retail sales for 1997.
-The report distributed by Microsoft to demonstrate the financial impact of the state’s 21.8 percent piracy rate, is based on data from a 1997 international piracy published by the Business Software Alliance and the Software Publisher’s Association.
+The report distributed by Microsoft and Rioworks to demonstrate the financial impact of the state’s 21.8 percent piracy rate, is based on data from a 1997 international piracy published by the Business Software Alliance and the Software Publisher’s Association.
 The Microsoft report also includes additional information on and analysis of piracy in California, as well a listing of telltale signs of pirated products to help would-be purchasers discern between illegitimate copies of Microsoft software and the genuine article.

 Non-U.S. Telecommunications Tally To Total $38.7 Billion By 2002

 According to a new Business Communications Company, Inc. study, telecommunications is taking the second and third worlds by storm, as developing countries increasingly seek to upgrade their telecommunications infrastructure to draw more manufacturing interests to their national economies.
 The study, titled “RG-148BR Non-U.S. Worldwide Markets: Eastern Europe, Middle East, and Africa,” reports that the global market for telecommunications equipment totaled $253.1 billion in 1997.
 The report attributes 11 percent of the total–$27.7 billion–Eastern European, the Middle Eastern, and African markets, and predicts that figure will rise to $38.7 billion by 2002, increasing at an annual rate of 7 percent.
 The study cites expectations of particularly significant growth in Middle Eastern and African companies as well as Russia, Hungary, and Austria; a statistical anomaly in its region, however, is the Czech Republic, for which the study forecasts 0 percent growth over the next half decade.